phrase/vue-i18n-phrase-in-context-editor/docs/api/index.md

 :::

 :::tip
-Whenever disabled **Vue I18n Phrase In-Context Editor** will try to bring back original **Vue I18n** formatter.
-More info about how the formatter are being handled, please head to the [introduction](../guide/).
+Whenever disabled, the **Vue I18n Phrase In-Context Editor** will try to bring back the original **Vue I18n** formatter.
+For more information on how the formatters are being handled, please head to the [introduction](../guide/).
 :::

 ## VueI18nPhraseOptions